 The Issue of Loyalty

-If loyalty is one of your highest values, you may feel like consciously dropping negative influences from your life would be an act that violates your own rules.
+If loyalty is one of your highest values, you may feel like consciously dropping people from your life would be an act that violates your own rules.

 But is it?
-I don’t question loyalty to a specific person, but should you be loyal to history or to quality?
+I don’t question the value loyalty to a specific person.
+But should you be loyal to history or to quality?